-The two aft eyes (No 2) should be positioned between 70% and 80% of this measurement.
-The forward eye and cheek block (No 3) should be positioned between 30% and 40% of the boom length.
+The two aft eyes should be positioned between 70% and 80% of this measurement.
+The forward eye and cheek block should be positioned between 30% and 40% of the boom length.
 These dimensions can be adjusted as necessary to better suit a high aspect, low aspect or fully battened sail.
 When all these positions are marked then use the fittings as a guide and centre punch the holes.
 Selecting the appropriate drill bit, drill and secure with stainless pop rivets.
-Before securing the cheek block (No 2), decide whether you wish to position the cleat (No 5) forward or aft of the block as this affects the rope lead and the cheek block may have to be turned around.
+Before securing the cheek block , decide whether you wish to position the cleat forward or aft of the block as this affects the rope lead and the cheek block may have to be turned around.
 Using the block as a template, centre punch the holes, drill and then rivet it to the side of the boom.

-When riveting the cheek block there is a limited space for the rivet gun so use the brass spacer between the rivet gun nozzle and the cheek block to ensure the rivet is correctly aligned.
-6. Mounting the adjuster cleat (No 5) Select a mounting position that is clear of other equipment.
+When riveting the cheek block there is a limited space for the rivet gun so use a brass spacer or similar between the rivet gun nozzle and the cheek block to ensure the rivet is correctly aligned.

+6. Mounting the adjuster cleat

+Select a mounting position that is clear of other equipment.
 Swing the boom to ensure that it cannot snag either the shroud or the side of the mast.
-Again, use the cleat as a template, centre punch and drill the holes with the 3 mm drill bit to accept the machine screws supplied.
-Tap the holes using the 4 mm tap and assemble.
+Again, use the cleat as a template, centre punch and drill the holes with the correct size drill bit to accept the machine screws supplied.
+Tap the holes and assemble.
 After securing, the screws can be removed and the surplus length inside the boom cut off.
 This will reduce the possibility of snagging internal control lines on the sharp end of the screws.

 All the installation work is now complete.

 7. Adjusting the system Whilst still at the dockside set the Lazy Jack line by raising the mainsail and tightening the mainsheet down to get the boom as low as possible.
-Tighten the Jack Line, leaving about $2^{\circ} - 3^{\circ}$ of slack.
+Tighten the Jack Line, leaving about 70mm of slack.
 This position should ensure that the Lazy Jack does not interfere with the sail setting when sailing, but collects the sail when the halyard is released.
 Further adjustment may be necessary and it is useful to mark the final position with a felt pen on the line to coincide with the cleat position.
 Swing the boom out and check that the fully adjusted Lazy Jack Lines do not snag the spreader ends.
 Lift the end of the boom and swing it about to see if there is the possibility of snagging.
 If they do catch, then fit a thin length of shock cord (not supplied) to one Jack Line, lead it around the mast, but above the spreader bracket and connect it to the other Jack Line - see Diagram E. The shock cord length needs to be adjusted so that there is enough tension to stop the Jack Lines from swinging around the end of the leeward spreader.
 If the shock cord does not resolve the problem, then it may be necessary to reposition the tangs on the mast.
-Diagram E Fitting Shock cord to clear the spread ends